 RSVP for an Upcoming Swampstakes Event

 You have multiple opportunities to enter the Swampstakes.
-Each of the following actions makes you eligible for an additional Swampstakes entry:
+Each of the actions on the list below makes you eligible for an additional Swampstakes entry—the more you do, the more chances you have to win!

 - Become a new member by giving $30 or more.